Craig Hutchison (broadcaster): Radio career

 Hutchison joined Triple M in 1997, and two years later he co-hosted the top-rating Ralphy and Hutch show, and he called AFL games every Saturday night from 1997 to 2005.
 Hutchison has shared Sundays with Sam Newman, James Brayshaw, Stephen Quartermain and Jason Dunstall, providing a preview of the day's game.

 In 2006, he joined 3AW's football commentary team with Rex Hunt.
 In June 2007, Hutchison was sacked from 3AW.
 Management of the radio station took the action following a ratings plummet for its Saturday night football coverage.

-In March 2008, Hutchison joined SEN 1116 and, since 2009, co-hosts Off The Bench on Saturday morning with Liam Pickering and Dr Turf.
+In March 2008, Hutchison joined 1116 SEN and, since 2009, co-hosts Off The Bench on Saturday morning with Liam Pickering and Dr Turf.

-Sports Entertainment Network
+Sports Entertainment Group

-Hutchison is the CEO and part-owner of Sports Entertainment Network (founded as Crocmedia), an Australian media content provider.
-It was established in 2006 by Hutchison and business partner, fellow journalist James Swanwick, with the backing of private investors.
+In 2006, Hutchison co-founded Crocmedia.
+In 2018, Pacific Star Network acquired Crocmedia.
+Hutchison subsequently became CEO of the merged company.
+In 2020, Crocmedia was rebranded as Sports Entertainment Network and Pacific Star Network was rebranded as Sports Entertainment Group.
+As of November 2023, he was on a $550,000 annual salary with SEN and was the company's second-largest shareholder.

-The company creates and provides programs for television and radio stations as well as creates online content and live entertainment events for corporate businesses and media outlets.
-They also manage media personalities.
+In August 2024, after SEG sold the Perth Wildcats to Mark Arena, Hutchison joined the new Wildcats board.